celestialmead/celestialmead.github.io/_posts/2011-01-18-save-the-bees.md

 title: Save the Bees
 description: bees
 author: celestialmead
-excerpt: here is a petition going around to convince government to take action and protect the honey bee ...
+excerpt: There is a petition going around to convince government to take action and protect the honey bee ...
 ---
 There is a petition going around to convince government to take action and protect the honey bee, which are crucial in the pollination of the vast majority of fruits and vegetables humans eat.